 After finishing the Narrows, we grabbed more coffee at Deep Creek Coffee’s

 walk up counter and said goodbye to Zion to head to Bryce Canyon National Park.
 The drive to Bryce Canyon is around 2 hours, which got us there a couple hours before sunset.
 We stayed at Ruby’s Inn Campground

 at Bryce, which is just a few minutes outside of the park.
 We stayed in a tipi, which was super fun!
 The campground was really nice and convenient to the park.
 The only complaint we had is that our tipi was right off the main road, so there was some noise, but thankfully the Bryce area is less busy than Zion.

 Speaking of less busy, one thing to note about Bryce Canyon is that it is much more remote than Zion.
 It has a few hotels, restaurants, and shops, but much less so than Springdale at Zion.
 If you want something quick to eat, you don’t really have any options.
 The few restaurants that are at Bryce are sit down spots and none of them really have good reviews.
 We were a bit nervous about this before our trip, but our friends at Wild Zora

 saved the day and hooked us up with some of their delicious Paleo Meals to Go

 freeze-dried meals.
 We had their Mountain Beef Stew and Summit Savory Chicken meals, which are not only really tasty, but super healthy!
 They are also easy to make and take with you.
 We enjoyed eating ours by the fire and also taking them to overlooks while watching the sunset.
 We ate their meals both nights at Bryce, as well as had Wild Zora’s meat and veggie bars

 as snacks during the day to keep us full during our hikes.
 We highly recommend bringing your own food options, like Wild Zora’s, when staying at Bryce!
-If you want to try Wild Zora for yourself, use our discount code APLUSK20
+If you want to try Wild Zora for yourself, use our link

 for 20% off!